sigstore/sig-clients/README.md

 **Short-term (months).**

 Goal: focusing on Cosign in the near-term as the most widely-used client.
-If other clients like what we're doing there, they can emulate it.
+If other clients like what we're doing there, they can emulate it (assuming that it's in-scope for the client).
 Document expectations for clients.

 - Tech debt: Cosign refactor, port innards to sigstore-go ([cosign#2462](https://github.com/sigstore/cosign/issues/2462), [cosign#844](https://github.com/sigstore/cosign/issues/844))
 - Bundles ([cosign#2131](https://github.com/sigstore/cosign/issues/2131))